staffoffrost/lbdate/README.md

 - This method takes a function as a parameter, and runs it immediately based on the provided options.
 - The provided options are temporary and are scoped only for this run.
 - The provided options will be merged with the global and the default options.
+- Can be provided with a Moment's object as a second argument so that moments will also be effected.

 ```typescript
 const obj = {